University of Buea

 University of Buea (UB) is found in Molyko, Buea, in the southwest region of Cameroon.
 It was founded as a university centre in 1985 and became a full-fledged university in 1992, following a government decree that re-organized state universities in the country.
 It is regarded as the best university in Cameroon and is one of two English speaking universities in Cameroon, alongside the University of Bamenda, which follow the British system of education.
 It serves citizens from both anglophone and francophone regions of Cameroon and from neighboring countries such as Nigeria and Equatorial Guinea.

 Location

 UB is in the historic town of Buea, former capital of German Kamerun, former capital of British Cameroon, former capital of the federated State of West Cameroon, and now the regional capital of the Southwest Region of Cameroon.
 Although the university draws its students mainly from the English-speaking part of Cameroon, it also serves the other regions of the country.

 Admissions

 Admission into the university is not competitive.

 Student body and staff

-The student population is over 13,000, including 50 who are physically and visually disabled.
-Adequate welfare provision for this latter category of students remains a challenge for the university administration.
+The student population is over 33,000, including 50 who are physically and visually disabled.
+There are 650 permanent and 200 part-time teaching staff.

-There are 300 permanent and 200 part-time teaching staff.
-In addition to teaching, the staff undertake research in fields that are relevant to national development.
-UB has about 473 support staff.